LaMitaOne/lazarus-flowmotion/README.md

 Port of my VCL FLowmotion https://github.com/LaMitaOne/Flowmotion

-Never done anything before in lazarus so...no idea what all works and what not, but its starting and animation works so... you can try :D
+Never done anything before in lazarus so...no idea what all works and what not, but its starting and animation works, seems ok... you can try :D

-i said i try make one, and... here it is, i will make more for this too with time.
+i said i try make one, and... here it is :)
-I got broke eyes so not hurry too much, and skia / vcl version i got still more to do too
-But since thats the first time i see something of me working in lazarus i will for sure do more there, cant resist :D

  ----Latest Changes
    v 0.2